timothyafolami/AI-AGENTIC-HELPER/README.md

 **❌ "Agent not responding"**
 - Check your internet connection for web search tools
 - Verify Groq API quota and rate limits
+ - If using Streamlit, ensure the first assistant reply isn’t being suppressed by reruns; quick actions now post a user message and immediately process a single reply.

+**ℹ️ "Demo plan showing in sidebar"**
+- If you ran the storage smoke test, a demo plan may exist.
+The UI now filters it out, but you can delete the file (`plans/plan_<date>.json`) if desired.

+**ℹ️ Pydantic deprecation warnings**
+- We suppress the noisy `__fields__` Pydantic v2 deprecation warnings from LangChain tool introspection.

 ### Debug Mode
 Enable debug output: